 Note that you can find some more information about the properties of 3DVA in our webinar (I’ve timestamped this link to the section on 3DVA properties where Ali expands on the points mentioned above):

 Thanks so much for the elaborated explanation as the response given by @DanielAsarnow.
 Your reply and also the video tutorial was also helpful to understand the paper conceptually better.

-> Thus, it is not fair to say that the most ‘most dominant/variable motion’ (i.e., one that the structure actually undergoes) is defined by the first variation component.
+With that, I understand your statement below and agree with it. > Thus, it is not fair to say that the most ‘most dominant/variable motion’ (i.e., one that the structure actually undergoes) is defined by the first variation component.

 But I was trying to interpret the scatter plot (attached here again) to tell the variability, not necessarily by order of component 0 and component 1 and so on.